001sudhanshu001/DynamicForm/README.md

-# Dynamic Form
+# Dynamic Form(Backend part)

 DynamicForm is a simple form generator project.
 Admin can add html fields and set validation rules for each field.
 The form will be generated based on the fields and validation rules set by the admin.

-## Problem
+## Introduction
-Say in a School Management Application, each School has its own needs regarding forms, so instead of changing the code base for each school we can use Dynamic Forms which allows schools to create forms based on there requirement.
+This project addresses the need for customizable forms in some specific Applications.
+For example in School Management Software which is shared among multiple schools, Each school has unique requirements for student admission forms and other documentation.
+By using Dynamic Forms, schools can create and manage forms according to their specific needs without changing the underlying codebase.

 ## Steps To Create Dynamic Form

-First of all Signup using and get the Access(Bearer) & Refresh token, then add Authorization Header in Request for the Bearer Token
+First of all Signup to get the Access(Bearer) & Refresh token.
+The Signup Request is as follows :
 ```json
     {
       "firstName": "string",